akamming/Domoticz_VolvoRecharge_Plugin/README.md

    - Set a VIN if you connected more than one car to your volvo account.
 If empty the plugin will use the 1st car attached to your Volvo account
    - Set an update interval.
 If you don't pay Volvo for the API, you're only allowed to do 10.000 calls per day.. so make sure not to set the update interval too low.
 The plugin does 4 calls on every interval.
    - Set API_KEY and token of ABRP (format api_key:token) Token can be obtained from ABRP app (selecting Generic method at "live data" will give you the token).
 API_Key can bet obtained by contacting ABRP developer (see instructions at this link:  https://documenter.getpostman.com/view/7396339/SWTK5a8w )
+   - Set a Google API Key for friendly names in the triplog
    - if in the domoticz settings the Longitude and Lattitude are correctly entered, the plugin will calculate the absolute distance to your car in km
    - Set openweather token (can be obtained by creating an account on this url https://home.openweathermap.org/users/sign_up )
    - Copy the lua script to your scripts/dzVents/scripts editor for some basic fun with this plugin (notifying on charging status, notifying on open window status, notifying on forgot to lock)